8r14z/Teach-Myself-Functional-Programming/README.md

 #### 2. Copy
 Solving the problem by using immutable brings us another problem.
 We have to make a bunch of copies for an object.

-> We should have the bridge for FP and normally imperative world.
-Because we have to do something that is not kind of FP actually like write database, update data source for tableview,...
-In the real world project, it's necessary to combine 2 both of them.
-So use this `bridge` to update state and keep FP world just be stateless as usual.

 ## Characteristics
 | Characteristic | Imperative | Functional |
 |----------------|------------|------------|